 The university has established procedures regarding the granting of credit, the assigning of grades, the establishing of degree requirements, and the advising of students.
 Similarly, procedures exist for handling disciplinary matters, student grievances, and sexual harassment.
-Specific information on such policies may be found elsewhere in this handbook or may be requested from the dean of the college, the Office of the Vice President for Research and Technology Transfer, the Office of Graduate and Professional Studies, or the Office of the Dean of Students.
+Specific information on such policies may be found elsewhere in this handbook or may be requested from the dean of the college, the Office of the Vice President for Research and Technology Transfer, the Graduate School, or the Office of the Dean of Students.